Lloyd Price

-Lloyd Price (March 9, 1933 – May 3, 2021) was an American singer-songwriter, record executive and bandleader, known as "Mr. Personality", after his 1959 million-selling hit, "Personality".
+Lloyd Price (March 9, 1933 – May 3, 2021) was an American R&B and rock 'n' roll singer, known as "Mr. Personality", after his 1959 million-selling hit, "Personality".
 His first recording, "Lawdy Miss Clawdy", was a hit for Specialty Records in 1952.
 He continued to release records, but none were as popular until several years later, when he refined the New Orleans beat and achieved a series of national hits.
 He was inducted into the Rock and Roll Hall of Fame in 1998.

 Early life, family and education

 Price was born on March 9, 1933, in Kenner, Louisiana, a suburb of New Orleans, and raised in Kenner.
 His mother, Beatrice Price, owned the Fish 'n' Fry Restaurant.
 Price picked up lifelong interests in business and food from her.
 He and his younger brother Leo were both musical.

 He had formal training on trumpet and piano, sang in his church's gospel choir, and was a member of a combo in high school.